-So when is it a good idea to use this technique?
+So when is it a good idea to store SQL serialized Data with this technique?

 Another potential pro for this technique is that ALTER TABLE commands are no longer required.
 Until 5.1-plugin simple operations like adding a secondary index on an InnoDB table require the whole table to be rebuilt (now just the index is built).
 I don’t really buy this pro, since using master-slave switching I’ve always been able to emulate online index adds.
 Projects like MMM and Flipper make this even easier.

 In Friendfeed’s case, they also used the serialization to be able to compress the objects.Â From 5.1-plugin this is now available natively.

 Friendfeed solved this indexing problem by creating separate ‘index’ tables.

 What are the downsides?

 I would say that the first serious downside is write amplification.
 If you are constantly making small updates to one piece of data in a very large blob, the effort MySQL has to go to is greatly increased.

 The second downside I would mention is that this pattern tends to force you to read/write larger amounts of data at once.
 We’ve all been trained to know that SELECT * is bad.
 This creates a pattern where SELECT * is not optional.
 In practical terms, I would expect this increases the size of a working set since more data must be kept in the buffer pool.